amd/Quark/docs/source/pytorch/tutorial_rotation.rst

 Weight INT8 and Activation INT8 symmetric post-training quantization (W8A8) is one of the most common quantization methods supported by current hardware.
 It is highly compatible with hardware acceleration, facilitating efficient deployment on various platforms.

-Here we provide 4 most common quantization strategies of W8A8:
+The following are the four most common quantization strategies for W8A8:

 - Weight INT8 (per tensor) activation INT8 (per tensor) static quantization
 - Weight INT8 (per channel) activation INT8 (per tensor) static quantization
 - Weight INT8 (per channel) activation INT8 (per tensor) dynamic quantization
 - Weight INT8 (per channel) activation INT8 (per token) dynamic quantization

-Quark-Torch now offers two pre-optimizations that are friendly for W8A8 quantization:
+AMD Quark-Torch now offers two pre-optimizations that are suitable for W8A8 quantization:

 - Activation/weight smoothing (SmoothQuant).
-See more details :doc:`here <smoothquant>`.
+For more details, see :doc:`here <smoothquant>`.
 - `Rotation <https://arxiv.org/abs/2405.04532>`_ (R1 in `SpinQuant <https://arxiv.org/abs/2405.16406>`_ with Hadamard matrix)

-And sometimes we combine these 2 methods by smoothing ``Linear-Linear`` patterns(Smooth_fc_fc) in decoder layers and rotating ``RSMNorm-Linear`` patterns.
+Sometimes, these two methods are combined by smoothing ``Linear-Linear`` patterns (Smooth_fc_fc) in decoder layers and rotating ``RSMNorm-Linear`` patterns.

 Results
 -------

-Here we use meta-llama/Meta-Llama-3.1-8B-Instruct as example.
-We quantized all linear layers excluding "lm_head" with pre-trained Float16 model. (original Float16 model perplexity: 7.2155)
+In this example, ``meta-llama/Meta-Llama-3.1-8B-Instruct`` is used.
+All linear layers, excluding lm_head, are quantized using the pre-trained Float16 model (original Float16 model perplexity: 7.2155).

 +--------------------------------------------------------------------+--------------------+-------------------+------------------------------------------+
 | Quantization Strategy                                              | Smooth(alpha=0.85) | Smooth(alpha=0.5) | Smooth_fc_fc(alpha=0.5) + Rotation       |